AnonJr/AnonJr.com/_posts/2017-09-20-13-Years-In-The-Valley-2.md

 ---
 title: "Retrospective: 13 Years in the Valley, Part 2"
-description: "A lot of life has been happening, and it seems maybe I need a little perspective - and so this \"retrospective\".
+description: "A lot of life has been happening, and it seems maybe I need a little perspective - and so this 'retrospective'.
 Part 2."
 date: 2017-09-20 12:30:00 -0500
 author: AnonJr
 layout: post